greerviau/openvoiceassistant-node/README.md

 It is recomended to give each Node a unique, human readable name.

 ### Area
 This indicates the are of the house that the node is located.
 This is primarily utilized when OVA is interacting with external smart home platforms.

-Ex.
-If integrating with Home Assistant, use the same naming scheme you have set up for rooms within Home Assistant.
+For example if you are integrating with Home Assistant, use the same naming scheme you have set up for rooms within Home Assistant.
 This will allow OVA to control devices such as lights without the need to specify a location.

 Ex.
 If the Node is in the living room and you say "Lights off", it will turn off the lights in that room.

 ### Wake Word
 This is the wake word that OVA Node will use to wakeup and listen to your command.
-There are some pretrained wake words provided for you to choose from, however if you want to customize your own, you can train your own by following the documentation on the [openWakeWord github](https://github.com/dscripka/openWakeWord?tab=readme-ov-file#training-new-models).
-You can then upload the ```.onnx``` file to the Node using the Upload Wake Word button.
+There are some pretrained wake words provided for you to choose from.

+If you want to customize your own, you can train your own by following the documentation on the [openWakeWord github](https://github.com/dscripka/openWakeWord?tab=readme-ov-file#training-new-models).
+You can then upload the ```.onnx``` file to the Node using the ```Upload Wake Word``` button.

 ### Wake Word Confidence
 This is a percentage value from 0-100% that indicates how confident the wake word model must be that the wake word was spoken in order to activate.
 This setting works in conjunction with **VAD Threshold**.
 The default of 80% is usually fine, but if you notice more False Positives then raise it.
 If you're getting too many False Negatives then maybe lower it.